 - Chicken tenders: You can also use thinly sliced chicken breast or chicken thighs for this recipe.
 Chicken tenders are just the right size and cook pretty fast.

 - Yogurt: What makes this the best chicken gyro recipe is the yogurt marinade.
-Yogurt is a great addition to the marinade because in addition to making the chicken tender and delicious, it forms a crust around it which results in that nice golden color, which you can also find in our shish tawook recipe.
+Yogurt is a great addition to the marinade because in addition to making the chicken tender and delicious, it forms a crust around it which results in that nice golden color, which you can also find in our grilled chicken sandwich and shish tawook recipe.
 You can use Greek or regular yogurt as long as it's plain and not flavored.
 Whole milk yogurt is preferred.

 - Lemon: Freshly squeezed lemon juice adds such nice and bright flavor to the chicken.